MicrosoftDocs/entra-docs/docs/identity/monitoring-health/troubleshoot-audit-data-verified-domain.md

 ---
-title: Troubleshoot bulk changes to the verified domains of users in the audit logs
+title: Bulk changes to verified domains of users in the audit logs
 description: Troubleshoot bulk changes to UserPrincipalName in the audit logs when a verified domain changes in a Microsoft Entra ID tenant.

 author: shlipsey3